samgzl/SongPopularityPredictor/README.md

-# MusicPopularityPredictor
+# Song Popularity Predictor

 My final project for my intro to data science course.
-This project analyzes different acoustic values of songs and uses machine learning to try to predict the 'popularity' of a song.
+This project analyzes different acoustic values of songs and uses machine learning to try to predict how popular a song wil be.